dimagi/logistics/docs/systems-administration/overview.md

 In general system administrators should not need to modify cStock code, but it would be necessary to add new features or fix bugs.

+To get up and running with the cStock code, see [the development setup documentation](/dev-setup/).

 ## Key Services

 cStock consists of the following key services: